awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-security-groups.md

 |  Destination  |  Protocol  |  Port Range  |  Comment  |
 | *instance security group* | TCP | *instance listener* | Allow outbound traffic to instances on the instance listener port |
 | *instance security group* | TCP | *health check* | Allow outbound traffic to instances on the health check port |

-We also recommend that you allow inbound ICMP traffic to support Path MTU Discovery\.
-For more information, see [Path MTU Discovery](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/network_mtu.html#path_mtu_discovery) in the *Amazon EC2 User Guide for Linux Instances*\.

 ### Manage security groups using the console<a name="assign-sg-console"></a>